Easy-to-adapt sample reference letters.

 This job reference letter is for an employee who has been laid off.
 In addition to giving reasons for the layoff or retrenchment, it provides a strong recommendation for future employment.

 This type of reference letter can be difficult to write.
-Get help with how to write a reference that is valid, reliable and positive for an employee who has undergone the lay off process.
+Get help with how to write a reference or letter of recommendation that is valid, reliable and positive for an employee who has undergone the lay off process.

 Different circumstances require different types of job references.
 If you are looking for general sample reference letters go here.